-Setting up a webinar in 2021 is a surprisingly easy and inexpensive way to connect with your audience, generate leads, and build your brand.
+Setting up a webinar in 2022 is a surprisingly easy and inexpensive way to connect with your audience, generate leads, and build your brand.
 Still, 72% of webinars draw fewer than 50 participants.
 The thing is, while easy and cost-effective, great webinars can take time to prepare.
-But with our 12-step webinar setup, your battle is half won.
+But with our 12-step plan for creating a webinar, your battle is half won.

 What Is a Webinar?

 Let’s throw in a quick webinar definition for good measure.
 The word ‘webinar’ is a contraction of the words ‘web’ and ‘seminar’, which is exactly what it means: a presentation, lecture, or workshop streamed over the internet.
 Typically, a webinar consists of one or more experts educating their audience about a topic.
 The presentation is supported by multimedia material.
 This is usually followed by a Q&A session.
 It’s the live interaction that sets it apart from online videos.
 Webinars are also different from online meetings in that the information and knowledge come from one direction, rather than a group discussion.